AndrewBubnov/jaunte/readme.md

     })
 )
 ```
-Optional functionality, isn't necessarily worth to be implemented - is in
-a branch `usecomputed_overload`:

 To handle a computed value, `create` function can take a second optional
 argument - a function, taking the store as argument and returning object with computed values:
 ```